easyCZ/SLIP-A-2015/report/hayden.md

 ### Backbone

-In order to increase the maintainability of the site I decided to use the Backbone.JS [^L1] library, which provides base classes for models, collections, and views.
+In order to increase the maintainability of the site, I decided to use the Backbone.JS [^L1] library which provides base classes for models, collections, and views.
 This allows a developer to easily split a potentially fairly large amount of javascript into discrete components.